davecurryco/mystic-spheres/Keelboat.md

 ---

 A keelboat is a small, single-masted sailing vessel that can also row or sail down rivers (thanks to its shallow draft and flat bottom).
-A sailing ship’s main method of attack is with small arms distributed to the crew, as the ship itself is typically unarmed.
+A keelboat’s main method of attack is with small arms distributed to the crew, as the ship itself is typically unarmed.
 Keelboats have poor speed, poor hit points and average Seaworthiness.